DamnedAngel/MSX-Templates-for-VisualStudio/doc/manual.md

 free "Community" version is good enough. **Be sure to install some workload, preferably the support for C++ and/or C++ games.
 Such extensions are NOT used for building the MSX programs, but they seem to be necessary in order for VS to recognize the MSX project templates.**
-1. Download and install the latest version of SDCC from http://sdcc.sourceforge.net/.
+1. Download and install SDCC (version 4.2.0 or newer) from http://sdcc.sourceforge.net/.
     1. You may need to recompile from the source if the binary distribution for your OS is not available.
 It is a straightforward process, though.
     1. Make sure you have sdcc.exe and sdasz80.exe (comes with SDCC) in your OS’s path variable (open a command